John, King of England: Failure of the 1214 French campaign

 In 1214 John began his final campaign to reclaim Normandy from Philip.
-He was optimistic, as he had successfully built up alliances with the Emperor Otto, Renaud of Boulogne and Ferdinand of Flanders; he was enjoying papal favour; and he had successfully built up substantial funds to pay for the deployment of his experienced army.
+He was optimistic, as he had successfully built up alliances with Emperor Otto IV, Renaud of Boulogne and Ferdinand of Flanders; he was enjoying papal favour; and he had successfully built up substantial funds to pay for the deployment of his experienced army.
 Nonetheless, when John left for Poitou in February 1214, many barons refused to provide military service; mercenary knights had to fill the gaps.
 John's plan was to split Philip's forces by pushing north-east from Poitou towards Paris, whilst Otto, Renaud and Ferdinand, supported by William Longespée, marched south-west from Flanders.

 The first part of the campaign went well, with John outmanoeuvring the forces under the command of Prince Louis and retaking the county of Anjou by the end of June.
 John besieged the castle of Roche-au-Moine, a key stronghold, forcing Louis to give battle against John's larger army.
 The local Angevin nobles refused to advance with John; left at something of a disadvantage, John retreated back to La Rochelle.
 Shortly afterwards, King Philip won the hard-fought battle of Bouvines in the north against Otto and John's other allies, bringing an end to John's hopes of retaking Normandy.
 A peace agreement was signed in which John returned Anjou to Philip and paid him compensation; the truce was intended to last for six years.
 John arrived back in England in October.

-Pre-war tensions and
+Pre-war tensions and Magna Carta

 Within a few months of John's return, rebel barons in the north and east of England were organising resistance to his rule.
 John held a council in London in January 1215 to discuss potential reforms and sponsored discussions in Oxford between his agents and the rebels during the spring.
 He appears to have been playing for time until Pope Innocent III could send letters giving him explicit papal support.
 This was particularly important for John, as a way of pressuring the barons but also as a way of controlling Stephen Langton, the Archbishop of Canterbury.
 In the meantime, John began to recruit fresh mercenary forces from Poitou, although some were later sent back to avoid giving the impression that John was escalating the conflict.
 The King announced his intent to become a crusader, a move which gave him additional political protection under church law.

 Letters of support from the Pope arrived in April but by then the rebel barons had organised.
 They congregated at Northampton in May and renounced their feudal ties to John, appointing Robert fitz Walter as their military leader.
 This self-proclaimed "Army of God" marched on London, taking the capital as well as Lincoln and Exeter.
 John's efforts to appear moderate and conciliatory had been largely successful, but once the rebels held London they attracted a fresh wave of defectors from John's royalist faction.
 John instructed Langton to organise peace talks with the rebel barons.